squaresLab/squaresLab.github.io/research.md

 software systems to autonomously respond to changes in their environments more effectively; this category also includes smaller projects employing these approaches that don't fit neatly elsewhere.

+#### Selected AI/Search-based Studies

+* [Plan Reuse for Self-Adaptive Systems](https://squareslab.github.io/materials/KinneerManaging2018.pdf): as systems become more complex, these systems will automatically adapt to changes in the environment.
+However, it will be impossible to encode all possible environment changes into the self-adaptive system.
+Thus, we wanted to know if you can reuse past plans to help plan for a new change.
+The answer was yes in certain cases.
+* [Stochastic search in self-adaptive systems](https://squareslab.github.io/materials/CokerSASS2015.pdf): a position paper that discusses possible future applications of stochastic search techniques to self-adaptive systems.

 **Related Publications:**
 {% bibliography --query @*[project~=ai-sbe] %}